 Contact Federal Money Laundering Attorneys Today

 If you or a loved one is under investigation or has been charged with federal money laundering, you need to take your case very seriously.
 Usually, the government has been investigating you, or your business for months, if not years.
 You need to hire an experienced criminal defense attorney, who will dedicate all the time and resources necessary to defending your case.
-Contact us today to schedule your consultation.
+Please call us at 212-729-9494 or contact us today to schedule your consultation.